Mechanical femoral axis

 Stephan Mahler

-The mechanical femoral axis is a landmark used to assess angular deformities of the femur and provide guidance for corrections.
-It is determined in the frontal plane from a ventrodorsal radiograph or multiplanar reconstructed CT images of the hip and femurs.
+In the frontal plane, the mechanical femoral axis is determined from a ventrodorsal radiograph or multiplanar reconstructed CT images of the femur.
 For radiographic evaluation, the dog is placed dorsal recumbency and the pelvic limbs are extended caudally, the femurs are parallel to each other.
 Positioning is considered satisfactory if :

 A best fit circle outlining the head of femur is drawn and the center of the head of femur is determined.
 The mechanical femoral axis is determined by a line drawn from the center of the femoral head to the center of the intercondylar fossa.